Tracardi/tracardi-api/docs/events/event_tracking.md

 }
 ```

-## Profile less events and webhooks
+## Profile-less events and webhooks

-There are cases where we do not have profile data, but we do have an ID that will allow us to identify the customer as
-part of the event.
-An example would be a discount coupon.
-We have identified who received which voucher on external
-systems, but we are not able to obtain this information at the time of purchase.
-Therefore, we can send Tracardi **less
+There are situations in which we may not have access to profile data, but we do have an identifier that allows us to identify a customer.
+An example of this might be a discount coupon, where we know who received a particular voucher on external systems, but we do not have access to that information at the time of the event (which only includes the voucher ID).
+In these cases, we can send profile data as profile-less evnet.
+The system will not have a profile ID or create a new profile.

-profile** requests.
-It will not have a profile ID, and it will not be created either.
-Remember that, in principle, for
-each event, if we don't send an id profile, it will be created and returned for the client (program) to store and send
-it on each subsequent event.
+However, it is possible to retrieve data about the customer from external systems and attach the appropriate profile at the time of event processing.
+This allows for the tracking and analysis of customer data even when profile information is not available at the time of the event.

+## How to send profile-less event

 There are two ways to send profile less events.